 Idea 5: Withstand the Climate

 Since most political sign ideas are meant for the outdoors, it’s important to choose a medium that is weatherproof.
 Aluminum signs are the best options for durability under various weather conditions.
-Corrugated plastic, vinyl and mesh are good options as well.
+Corrugated plastic signs, vinyl and mesh are good options as well.
 UV printing is not necessary as these are not meant to last for longer than a season but in sunny places it will help your sign retain its vibrancy.